 Mulch heavily to control Colorado potato beetle

-First, I covered my potatoes with straw mulch – mulch encourages good bugs to move in – bugs that eat the Colorado Potato Beetle.
-Straw mulch is also good at covering the potatoes and helps to control moisture too!
+First, cover your potatoes with straw mulch – mulch encourages good bugs to move in – bugs that eat the Colorado Potato Beetle.
+Straw mulch is also good at covering the potatoes to keep them from turning green, and helps to control moisture too!

 Get ’em while they’re larvae